 Relatedly, I am co-investigator of a large-scale project that explores how contemporary militaries are navigating their itinerant lifestyles along with social media platforms and technologies.
 With colleagues from a number of different disciplines we are exploring how military life and culture is being adapted, challenged and made more and less insecure.

 The Matter of Air

 Alongside these interests in the vertical I have also become increasingly interested in the matter or substance of Air itself and the kinds of (micro)politics of life air performs.
 My book Air came out with Reaktion (distributed by Chicago in the US) in 2014 in their new series earth which tries to tease how we have come to study, feel and ultimately live with air, taking perspectives between science and culture (including politics, medicine, art and earth sciences).
 This has been really well received by The Lancet in a recent review which concluded that Air was made both “strange and magical.”
-A forum in Dialogues in Human Geography will be soon published where I develop these ideas into a more substantive contribution around the geo-politics of the elemental.
+A forum in Dialogues in Human Geography has also been published where I develop these ideas into a more substantive contribution around the geo-politics of the elemental.